 Finish Times for Everyone?

-- There are times that the scorekeeping process is challenged by a racer.
-If they know who they finished near, or just behind, or just ahead of, any issues on incorrect recorded times can be more easily resolved.
+- There are times when a racer challenges the scorekeeping process.
+If they know who they finished near, behind, or just ahead of, any issues with incorrectly recorded times can be more easily resolved.

 - The first boat in each fleet must have their time recorded so that the Time Limit Expired (TLE) can be calculated.